Abandoned & Little-Known Airfields:

 (photo courtesy of the Marin County Library, via Jonathan Westerling).

-A short article about this airport appeared in the 3/26/55 issue of Marin Magazine
+A short article about San Francisco Bay Airport appeared in the 3/26/55 issue of Marin Magazine

 (thanks to Jocelyn Moss of the Marin Historical Society Library).